The Social Media

 Transparency & Explainability

-Many AI systems are "black boxes"—even engineers don't fully understand why they made a specific decision.
+Many AI systems are "black boxes."
+Even the engineers who built them cannot always explain why a specific decision was made.
 Ethical AI means making systems explainable so humans understand how decisions are made and can challenge them if necessary.

 Example: A loan applicant has a right to know WHY they were denied a mortgage by an AI system, not just that it said no.